 If there’s one thing that you absolutely need to do in Iceland, it’s bathing in the mineral-rich waters of a geothermal lagoon.
-And now, the hospitality company Pursuit is taking the unmissable experience to a whole new level.
-One where the edge of the lagoon meets with the dramatic horizon of the Atlantic ocean before you while the Northern Lights put on a breathtaking display in the skies above you.
+And now, hospitality company Pursuit is taking the unmissable experience to a whole new level with the Sky Lagoon.
+One where the edge of the lagoon meets with the dramatic horizon of the Atlantic ocean before you – all while the Northern Lights put on a breathtaking display in the skies above you.

-If Pursuit’s new the Sky Lagoon project is meant to make us all rethink the usual summer vacation and consider a spring one instead, it’s working.
-The magical lagoon is located in Kársnes Harbour, Kópavogur, which is close to the vibrant city centre of Reykjavik’s.
+If Pursuit’s new Sky Lagoon project is meant to make us all rethink the usual summer vacation and consider a chillier one instead, it’s working.
+The magical lagoon is located in Kársnes Harbour, Kópavogur, which is close to the vibrant city center of Reykjavik.
 You’ll be minutes away from iconic urban landmarks, but have nothing but a 70-meter natural infinity pool spilling into the dark ocean, all accented with deep-orange sunsets.

 You’ll be able to relax, rejuvenate and reconnect with yourself while your body enjoys the restorative spa-like experience of the geothermal waters.
 The design elements in everything from the sauna-with-a-view to the poolside doors draw on traditional Icelandic elements and integrate with the natural surroundings as seamlessly as possible.

-For more information on the Sky Lagoon visit skylagoon.com
+For more information on the Sky Lagoon, visit their website.